 Except as detailed below, the carrying amounts of financial assets and financial liabilities recognized approximate their fair values.
-For cash, trade and other receivables, and trade and other payables, the carrying value approximates their fair values due to the short-term maturity of these instruments
+For cash, receivables, and trade and other payables, the carrying value approximates their fair values due to the short-term maturity of these instruments.